-Modern Peru is no less complicated than its past.
-The country's recent history of suffering -- 2 decades of political mayhem and corruption, surprise attacks from homegrown Maoist "Shining Path" terrorists, cocaine trafficking, and violent street crime -- is well documented.
-Throughout the 1980s and early '90s, Peruvians fled the capital and the countryside, fearful of attack; few travelers were brave enough to plan vacations in the troubled nation.
+Peru’s recent history of suffering—2 decades of political mayhem and corruption, hyperinflation, surprise attacks from homegrown Maoist “Shining Path” terrorists, cocaine trafficking, and violent street crime—is well documented.
+Throughout the 1980s and early [‘]90s, Peruvians fled the capital and the countryside, fearful of attack; few travelers were brave enough to plan vacations in the troubled nation.

-Though Peru is rich in artifacts and culture, it remains very poor, a society thoroughly dominated by elites.
-Half the population lives at or below the poverty line.
+Though Peru is rich in artifacts and culture, it remains poor and a society dominated by elites.
+Although a quarter of the population lives at or below the poverty line, in recent years the level of extreme poverty has dropped considerably, to 3.8%.
 The horrendous violence of 2 decades ago has now almost completely abated, and outside of areas deep in the jungle, there are no areas where visitors should not feel welcome to travel.
-Indeed, rumors of a Shining Path revival have not been borne out, even though at least two major attacks in the last decade, including a bombing near the U.S. embassy in Lima, have been attributed to the group.
+Rumors of a Shining Path revival have not been borne out, even though at least two major attacks in the last decade, including a bombing near the U.S. Embassy in Lima, have been attributed to the group.

-The disgraced former president Alberto Fujimori, who fled the country to live in exile in Japan, was arrested in Chile in 2005 attempting to return to Peru in a surprise bid to run for president.
-Extradited to Peru and jailed in 2006, Fujimori stood trial at the end of 2007 on charges of ordering the murders of suspected Shining Path guerrillas and their collaborators by death squad (he remains in a jail in Lima, sentenced to 25 years for his role in ordering death squads, along with three other concurrent sentences, including for abuse of power, bribery and illegal wiretapping of phones).
+The disgraced and now ailing former president Alberto Fujimori, who fled the country to live in exile in Japan, was arrested in Chile in 2005 attempting to return to Peru in a surprise bid to run for president.
+Extradited to Peru and jailed, Fujimori was convicted on charges of ordering the murders of suspected Shining Path guerrillas and their collaborators by death squad (he remains in a jail in Lima for his role in ordering death squads, along with three other concurrent sentences, including for abuse of power, bribery, and illegal wiretapping of phones).
 The trial marked the first time in Peruvian history that a former president has been tried for crimes committed during his administration.

-In Peru, the divide between rich and poor, coastal elites and indigenous highlanders, and modern and traditional, continues to loom large.
-Even against that backdrop, though, Peru is more welcoming than ever for visitors.
-Too many unfortunate years of corrupt politicians, lawlessness, and economic disarray succeeded in clouding but never eclipsing the beauty and complexity of this fascinating Andean nation.
+Though there’s an incipient national swagger that’s been sorely missing for decades, based on the prospects of prosperity for some and the renewed growth of a middle class, in Peru the divide between rich and poor, coastal elites and indigenous highlanders, and modern and traditional, continues to loom large.
+Without a doubt, a newly confident Peru is more welcoming than ever for visitors.
+All those unfortunate years of corrupt politicians, lawlessness, and economic disarray may have clouded but never eclipsed the beauty and complexity of this fascinating Andean nation.

 Peruvian People & Culture